-Other Documents – If you’re applying for a car loan, you may also need to provide additional documents such as your driver’s license, proof of car purchase and title and registration papers (only for a car trade-in).
+- Other Documents – If you’re applying for a car loan, you may also need to provide additional documents such as your driver’s license, proof of car purchase, car title and registration papers (only for a car trade-in).

 How To Improve Your Chances Of Getting A Bad Credit Loan?

 There are a number of ways you can increase your chances of being approved for a bad credit loan.
 Here are 3 ways to increase your chances of getting a bad credit loan quickly in Canada:

 - Increase your income – Besides your credit, alternative lenders will look at your income to determine your eligibility.
 As such, getting a side hustle or extra part-time job can increase your chances of being approved.

 - Reducing your debt – Another important aspect your lender will look at is your debt to income ratio.
 If you can’t increase your income, look to eliminate as many debts as you can prior to applying.